 The Scholars will participate in a 4-week clinical elective during the fall or winter application and interview season for residency.

-The scholarship for participation in the Visiting Clinical Scholars Program includes payment or reimbursement for the application and registration fees; housing; and travel to and from Durham, NC.
+The scholarship for participation in the Visiting Clinical Scholars Program includes reimbursement for the program registration fee, as well as a stipend for housing and travel.

 The Visiting Clinical Scholars Program is administered by the Office of Diversity and Inclusion.
 Its mission is the development and implementation of strategies to foster a culture of inclusion in which students, faculty and staff from diverse talent pools experience a genuine sense of belonging, engagement and achievement at the School of Medicine.